Midyear Meeting

 - The Legal Foundations of the Right of Selective Conscientious Objection - Saira Mohamed

-- Nonviolent Resistance in International Law - Elizabeth Wilson
+- Civil Resistance in Kosovo: Natural Law in Action - Elizabeth Wilson

 - Protests, Uprisings, Revolution: The Economic Context for Political Disruption - Sharon Basch